+My argument goes as follows: obesity started to rise right around 1980 in the US, which coincides with color TV’s being in the majority of homes in the US.
 Every good argument needs data to back it up, so here is a nice chart from the National Institute of Health webpage showing the increase in obesity and extreme obesity starting just before 1980 in the US:

 There is actually quite a lot of evidence that light in the evening and at night, especially in the blue wavelengths, causes a disruption to our body’s natural circadian cycles.
 This disruption can cause weight gain as well as more serious metabolic issues.
 Here are just a few studies from the past couple of years:

-- A study of 100,000 women in the UK found exposure to light at night–even when addressing all confounding factors–to be associated with obesity.
+- A study of 100,000 women in the UK found exposure to light at night–even when addressing all confounding factors–to be associated with obesity.[ref]

-- A smaller study of elderly Japanese people came to the same conclusion: those exposed to light at night had almost twice the risk for dyslipidemia and obesity.
+- A smaller study of elderly Japanese people came to the same conclusion: those exposed to light at night had almost twice the risk for dyslipidemia and obesity.[ref]

-- An animal study found that longer exposure to light (16 hours vs 12 hours) significantly increased weight without a change in the amount the animal ate.
+- An animal study found that longer exposure to light (16 hours vs. 12 hours) significantly increased weight without a change in the amount the animal ate.[ref]

-- We can reverse obesity in animals by modifying the light period.
+- We can reverse obesity in animals by modifying the light period.[ref]

-- Melatonin modulates obesity by affecting the gut microbiome.
+- Melatonin modulates obesity by affecting the gut microbiome.[ref]

 - There is a big link between melatonin levels and type 2 diabetes (more below on the genes involved).
-A recent animal study reversed type 2 diabetes with a synthetic melatonin receptor agonist.
+A recent animal study reversed type 2 diabetes with a synthetic melatonin receptor agonist.[ref]

 There has always been light at night from moonlight, candles, fire, or even incandescent light bulbs.
 But those light sources all have very little of the short wavelengths of blue light.

-The blue wavelengths stop the production of melatonin for up to 2 hours, so exposure in the evening/night from TV’s, tablets, and smartphones delays the onset of melatonin production.[study]
-It on takes a surprisingly short amount of exposure (15 seconds!) to bright light to delay the onset of melatonin production.
+The blue wavelengths stop melatonin production for up to 2 hours, so exposure in the evening/night from TVs, tablets, and smartphones delays the onset of melatonin production.[ref]
+It takes a surprisingly short amount of exposure (15 seconds!) to bright light to delay the onset of melatonin production.[ref]

 So what does melatonin do in the body?